 The celebration will begin shortly before 6:00pm EST. At approximately 6:00pm EST the Times Square New Year's Eve Ball will be raised to the top of the pole at One Times Square (Broadway at 43rd Street).
 At exactly 11:59pm EST, the Ball will make its 60-second descent down the flagpole to signal the start of the New Year.

-Revelers begin to gather in the afternoon on New Year's Eve, as entrance to the viewing areas opens on a first-come, first served basis.
+Revelers begin to gather in the afternoon on New Year's Eve, and will be allowed entrance to the viewing areas on a first-come, first served basis.
+It is difficult to say when different viewing areas will fill, as that depends on the year and the weather.
+The viewing areas will officially be opened at 3pm.

 Can I watch the celebration online?